edaehn/bitsgalore.github.io/_posts/2020-03-11-does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt.md

 ## Hacking into the OneDrive ZIP file

 To put this to the test, I first made a copy of the OneDrive ZIP file.
-Then I opened it in a Hex editor, located the "zip64 end of central dir locator", and then changed the first byte of the "total number of disks" value (inside the red rectangle) from `0x00` to `0x01`:
+I opened this file in a Hex editor, and did a search on the hexadecimal string `0x504b0607`, which is the signature that indicates the start of the "zip64 end of central dir locator"[^3].
+I then changed the first byte of the "total number of disks" value (this is the 13th byte after the signature, indicated by the red rectangle in the screenshot) from `0x00` to `0x01`:

 ![]({{ BASE_PATH }}/images/2020/03/onedrive-hex-fixed.png)